nebula643/Office-Tool-docs/docs/deploy/basic-settings.md

 If you want to use KMS or MAK to activate Office, install volume license products, such as Office 2019 Volume License or Office 2021 Volume License.

 > Not sure if you have a genuine Office license?
-Login your personal account [here](https://account.microsoft.com/services/) or login your enterprise account [here](https://portal.office.com/account/?ref=MeControl#subscriptions).
+Login your [personal account](https://account.microsoft.com/services/) or your [enterprise account](https://portal.office.com/account/?ref=MeControl#subscriptions) to check.

 ::: details Office 365 Plan
 | Office 365 Plan                   | Product ID             |